 Then, click the button “UNCSS MY STYLES!” and wait for some seconds ( or minutes, if your codes are large )

-You get the reduced, cleaned up CSS only for the web page you're going to convert to AMP.
+You get the clean CSS only for the web page you’re going to convert to AMP.

 Just copy those un-css codes to <style> tag on your AMP page.

 Make sure their size is no more than 50KB.

 If it’s still more than 50KB, you had no choice but to talk with the project owners or your clients about which part of the page you can omit — and this means you can remove the CSS for that one.